Axxrael/Rainmeter--Noteboard/README.md

 ## Install

 This is a project for Rainmeter and as such must have Rainmeter installed in order for this meter to function.
+To download Rainmeter checkout their homepage for the most recent stable and beta links: https://www.rainmeter.net/.
 - The easiest way to install this meter is to simply open this [.rmskin file](https://s3.amazonaws.com/alice-exe/github/Rainmeter--Noteboard/NoteboardX.rmskin) and let Rainmeter install it appropriately.
 - To manually install simply download this repository or this [skin folder](https://s3.amazonaws.com/alice-exe/github/Rainmeter--Noteboard/NoteboardX.zip) and place it in your Rainmeter's skin folder.
 The default is typically in \%userprofile%\Rainmeter\Skins\.
 For more detailed information installing Rainmeter skins check out their [documentation](https://docs.rainmeter.net/manual/installing-skins/).